7 Cake Decorating Techniques Every Pastry Chef Needs to Know

 Before you begin piping, you’ll need to fill a pastry bag with icing and choose the proper tip.
 Since piping tips come in a variety of shapes and sizes, make sure you pick the one that will allow you to complete your desired design.

-White cake decorated with black piping and red roses
+White cake elegantly decorated with black piping in intricate patterns and topped with vibrant red roses, creating a striking contrast.

 Multiple piping techniques including fine lines, roses, and stars.